 You absolutely can!
 Just use the conversion amounts on the package of your egg substitute and you’ll be good to go!
 I don’t recommend using all egg whites in this breakfast casserole, but using an egg substitute will work out fine.

 How Do You Make A Hash Brown Breakfast Casserole?

 This recipe is so easy you guys, you’re going to be making this one for a long time to come.

 All you need to do is brown onions, peppers and mushrooms in a skillet with a few seasonings and let them cool.
-Beat up a dozen eggs in a large bowl along with milk or cream, cheese, the frozen hash browns and your leftover ham.
+Beat up a dozen eggs in a large bowl along with milk or cream, cheese, the frozen hash browns and the leftover ham.
 Once the cooked vegetables have cooled you can add them into the egg mixture and pour it all into a casserole dish.

 That’s it.
 Hash brown casserole for about 10 people is ready to go!